 Councillor Duffin introduced

-the report and stated that it presented the annual Key Performance
+the report and stated that the new strategy would not exclude those

 RESOLVED: That Cabinet:

 1. Agreed the Digital and Customer Experience Strategy at Appendix 1.